mtmcphail/Movies-ETL/README.md

 ![query1](./Resources/movies_query.png)

 **Please note:**
 The total number of rows is **6,051**, rather than **6,052** as noted on the Challenge results because there was one (1) corrupt row of data that resulted after the merge between the Wikipedia dataframe and the Kaggle dataframe.

-This row included Wikipedia data from "The Holiday" and Kaggle information from "From Here to Eternity" merging into one row.
+This row included Wikipedia data from "The Holiday" and Kaggle.com data from "From Here to Eternity" merging into one row.
 In the spirit of cleaning the data, I decided to drop this row even though the instructions for the Challenge did not indicate to do so.

 When the code is re-run without removing this row, the total number of rows of ```movies_df``` is **6,052**.
 Below is a snapshot of the corrupt data and the new total when it is included in (i.e. not dropped from) the data frame.